 It isn't enough to talk about peace.
 One must believe in it.
 And it isn't enough to believe in it.
 One must work at it. — Eleanor Roosevelt, 20th-century First Lady of the United States, in a 1951 radio broadcast

-Kindergarteners and first graders may not understand the abstract meaning of peace but they understand their feelings when there is fairness and unfairness.
+Kindergartners and first graders may not understand the abstract meaning of peace but they recognize their different feelings when there is fairness or unfairness.
 This session reinforces our sixth Principle, "We believe in working for a peaceful, fair, and free world."
 Children explore ways to ensure everyone has the basic human needs of clothing, food, shelter, and love.
-Beginning with the beloved communities in their lives, participants explore what it means to work toward a peaceful, fair and free world.
+Beginning with the beloved communities in their lives, participants explore what it means to work toward a peaceful, fair, and free world.
 They gain confidence in their ability to make a difference in the world as Unitarian Universalists acting on our sixth Principle.

 This session will:

 - Introduce the sixth Principle, "We believe in working for a peaceful, fair, and free world"

 - Connect the sixth Principle to caring for beloved community

 - Engage with a story of a community caring for one another